This post may contain affiliate links. Please read my affiliate policy for more information.

 Many schools partner with local youth assistance groups to provide confidential, short-term, family-centered counseling and referral services for young people and their families.

-Services typically offered by youth assistance groups include improving communication between parents and their children, understanding child development, and enhancing parenting skills.
+To list, services typically offered by youth assistance groups include improving communication between parents and their children, understanding child development, and enhancing parenting skills.
 The referral services from a licensed social worker can help you figure out what program is best for your family.

-These services can be beneficial to solo-parent widows who need a little extra help and support for kids with grief or non-grief related issues.
+Additionally, these services can be beneficial to solo-parent widows who need a little extra help and support for kids with grief or non-grief related issues.
 Youth Assistant Programs offer many options for helping parents deal with children’s not-so-good behavior like substance abuse, truancy, or incorrigibility.

 Specifically, reach out to your school district or specific county government office to learn more about youth assistance programs in your area.